"MEETING – I Hate You"

 The replica flipped his head to the side and mumbled, "She has a point, Mohs.
 Since I'm garbage anyways, you don't need to go to the trouble of getting some third-rate nutcase as my guardian, now do you?"

-"A surly little beast like you must be watched carefully lest you turn treacherous.
-I've already tried to dispose of you once and utterly failed, might I add.
-Who knows what would happen should I try again…" The Grand Maestro's obvious distrust brought a smile to the boy's face, much to Arietta's delight.
-Now she had a reason to dislike him, for sneering so at her superior (Not that she considered Mohs to be much of an influence, but necessity called for it at the time.)
+"A surly little beast like you could easily turn treacherous if not watched.
+I've already tried to dispose of you once and utterly failed.
+Who knows what would happen should I try again?"
+The Grand Maestro's obvious distrust brought a smile to the boy's face, much to Arietta's delight.
+Now she had a reason to dislike him, for sneering so at her superior (Not that she considered Mohs much of an influence, but necessity called for it at the time.)

 "Ion is my Fon Master.
 And only Ion," The hopeful girl turned away from the replica and looked to her beloved leader for reassurance.
 He stood in the shadows near the window, far behind the desk.
 As she was unaware, this particular Ion held no emotion for her; he hardly knew her, and thus it would be easy to turn her aside.
 Arietta's confidence slowly began to fade when she approached him with a more direct inquiry, "Y-You've always preferred me as your guardian, right Ion?"